beenotung/quick-erd/README.md

 1. Run `npx auto-migrate dev.sqlite3 < erd.txt`

+   or `npx auto-migrate mysql < erd.txt`

+   or `npx auto-migrate pg < erd.txt`

-This command auto setup sqlite3 and knex, then it generates incremental migration script for knex.
+This command auto setup knex, then it generates incremental migration script for knex.

+For sqlite database, it also auto setup `db.ts` with `better-sqlite3` connection using given database filename.

 If there are pending knex migrations not applied, it will show error message and stop running.

-Current implementation only supports sqlite; support to pg and mysql can be added in future version.

 ##### Format Diagram Text